Roman Superhighway

 The Roman Superhighway or Bataan Provincial Highway, formerly known as the Bataan Provincial Expressway, is a 68 km, two- to four-lane major highway that connects the municipality of Dinalupihan to the municipality of Mariveles in Bataan, Philippines.
 The entire road forms part of National Route 301 (N301) of the Philippine highway network.

 Etymology

-Roman Superhighway is named after Pablo Roman Sr., the former representative of Bataan who is the acknowledged father of the export processing zone known as Bataan Export Processing Zone (BEPZ; now known as Freeport Area of Bataan).
+Roman Superhighway is named after Pablo Roman Sr., a former representative of Bataan who is the acknowledged father of the export processing zone in Mariveles known as the Bataan Export Processing Zone/Bataan Economic Zone (BEPZ/BEZ; now known as Freeport Area of Bataan (FAB) since July 2010).

 History

 Construction of the Roman Superhighway began on April 7, 1973 during the Martial Law period and completed on July 16, 1977.
 The project was implemented by President Ferdinand Marcos.
 It was originally intended to be an expressway to serve BEPZ in Mariveles, Bataan, but it later became an at-grade highway when local residents built houses and businesses along it.

 The fully concrete road has an effective width of 30 m, although some portions measured up to 60 m maximum.
 Phase 1 of the total project covered from Dinalupihan to Alauli Junction in Pilar and it measured 24 km long and complemented with 14 steel-concrete bridges.
 Phase 2 is measured 44 km and has 12 bridges.